Chigozie-Nuel/submission_reminder_Chigozie-Nuel/README.md

 Days remaining to submit: 2 days
 --------------------------------------------
 Checking submissions in ./assets/submissions.txt
-Reminder: Chizikora has not submitted the Shell Navigation assignment!
+Reminder: Chinemerem has not submitted the Shell Navigation assignment!
 Reminder: Divine has not submitted the Shell Navigation assignment!
 ```